ucl-contoso-chat/ucl-openai-search/CONTRIBUTING.md

 Follow the steps below to add a new Hugging Face model to your project:

 ### 1. Create a New Template (Optional)
-- This step is optional and existing templates can be used.
+- This step is optional as your new model might work with one of the existing templates. **`hf_llama`** and **`hf_phi3_mini_4k`** can be used for models that support `system_message`, while **`hf_mistralai`** could be used for those that don't.
+  - It is generally recommended to create new templates for different models, as you can control general model parameters such as `temperature` individually and setting `messages_length_limit`, which is crucial for faultless operation of the `Chat` approach.
+These parameters can often be found on the designated model's page on Hugging Face.
 - Navigate to the `app/backend/templates` directory.
 - Create a new template following the format of the existing templates.
 - For a separate LLM, there should be **four separate files**: